i-dot-ai/redbox/docs/architecture/workers_and_queues.md

 ::: ingester.src.worker.ingest

-## Embedder
+## Worker

-The Embedder Worker is responsible for embedding chunks of text.
+The Worker is responsible for embedding chunks of text.
 The Embedder Worker reads a [`Chunk`](../code_reference/models/chunk.md) reference from its queue and then reads the text from the Database.
 The Embedder Worker then embeds the text with it instance of the embedding model.
 The Embedder Worker then stores the embedding in the Database.

 ::: embedder.src.worker.embed